quentin452/mobsnorender/README.md

 Have more performance in my 1.7.10 modpacks

-# planned features
+# todo

-dynamically change Y coord if alot of mobs are affiched
+dynamically change Y coord if alot of mobs are rendered

 add entity blacklist

-add tile entity skipper
+add tile entity hider

 add ingame config